trudi-group/ipfs-tools/README.md

 ## Configuration

-Most of the packages are configured via environment variables/`.env` files.
+Most of the packages are configured via environment variables/`.env` files or CLI parameters.
 The packages sometimes contain README files that detail their configuration, and an example, mostly complete `.env` file is given in
 [.env](.env).

+## Running

+You can control the level of logging using the `RUST_LOG` environment variable.
+Running with `RUST_BACKTRACE=1` is also a good idea, makes it easier for me to debug :)